Vertrical/tino/README.md

 ## To-do list

 - [ ] Write TypeScript support (depends on https://github.com/microsoft/TypeScript/issues/38510)
+- [ ] The "after hooks", similar to middlewares but happening AFTER your controller
 - [ ] Cookies support
 - [ ] GraphQL responder for local prototyping (like jsondb)